 Linear programming is a mathematical concept that is used to find the optimal solution of the linear function.
 This method uses simple assumptions for optimizing the given function.
 Linear Programming has a huge real-world application and it is used to solve various types of problems.

-In this article, we will learn about linear programming, its examples, formulas, and others in detail.
+In this article, we will learn about linear programming, its examples, formulas, and other concepts in detail.

 What is Linear Programming?